This is a guest post from Ali Brown.

 Two months ago, I wasn’t satisfied with my job.
 I was a communications/administrative assistant.
 I’d been with the company almost two years, and it was clear there were no opportunities for advancement.

-So, just weeks after turning 26 years old, I took a temp job.
+So, just weeks after turning 26 years old, I went to a temp staffing agency and I took a temp job..

 I’m not a risk taker, and I was hesitant because accepting the new job meant giving up paid sick time, vacation time, and health insurance, which my employer paid for, and I have no guarantee that I’ll be employed in January.